vtexdocs/dev-portal-content/docs/guides/vtex-io/Storefront-Guides/building-pages.md

 <WhatsNextCard
-title="Creating a Black Friday page from template" description="Explore our templates to create promotional pages.” linkTo="https://developers.vtex.com/docs/guides/vtex-io-documentation-creating-a-black-friday-page-from-template" linkTitle="See more"
+title="Creating a Black Friday page from template" description="Explore our templates to create promotional pages." linkTo="https://developers.vtex.com/docs/guides/vtex-io-documentation-creating-a-black-friday-page-from-template" linkTitle="See more"
 />